MengChunYou/mengchunyou/README.md

 ## About Me ✨

 I possess a strong statistical background and a passion for data analysis, with expertise in interdisciplinary spatial information technology and its applications.
-Besides, I am passionate about solving business problems through data analysis, with a special interest in industries that emphasize human mobility and spatial heterogeneity.
+I enjoy solving business problems through data-driven insights, with a particular focus on industries that prioritize exceptional customer service.

 ## Skills 🔧